mieszkosabo/responsive-prop/readme.md

 # responsive-prop
-A small package that allows you to
+A small package that creates media queries based on breakpoints and props.
+Could be useful for creating reusable and responsive styled components.
 ## Install
 ```npm install responsive-prop```
 ## Usage